Karen Knorr’s work is on view at the Royal Photographic Society in Bristol, UK, from January 27 to March 2022.

 Over the course of her career, Knorr has used video and photography as a method of critical inquest.
 Her work has consistently examined the meaning of place, often drawing from folklore, myths and allegories to express contemporary ideas.
 More recently, her titles reference historic works of literature, such as Aesop’s Fables, the poems of Ovid and ancient epics from India, including the Rāmāyana, the Mahābhārata and the Panchatantra.

 Knorr uses this layered storytelling approach to distance herself from more literal documentary photography.
 Lush, playful and spectacularly colorful, her images of exotic animals digitally fused into grand architectural settings are as aesthetically thrilling as they are thought-provoking.

 Karen Knorr’s work has been exhibited around the world, including at Tate Britain; The Museum of Fine Arts, Houston, Texas; San Diego Museum of Photography, California; Multimedia Art Museum, Moscow; Kyoto Modern Museum of Art, Japan; Seoul Museum of Art, Korea; and the Minsheng Art Museum, Shanghai.
-Her work is in the collections of Tate London, the Victoria and Albert Museum and the United Kingdom Government Art Collection, England; Musee d’Art Moderne de la Ville de Paris and Centre Georges Pompidou, France; Moderna Museet, Stockholm; Folkwang Museum, Essen, Germany; San Francisco Museum of Modern Art, California; and the National Museum of Modern Art, Kyoto, Japan, among others.
+Her work is in the collections of Tate London, Victoria & Albert Museum and the United Kingdom Government Art Collection, England; Musée d’Art Moderne de Paris and Centre Pompidou, France; Moderna Museet, Stockholm; San Francisco Museum of Modern Art, California; The Museum of Fine Arts Houston; and The National Museum of Modern Art, Kyoto, Japan, among others.

 Knorr is an activist as well as an artist, advocating for transnationality, equality and diversity in the art world.
 She is a professor of photography at the University for the Creative Arts, Farnham, Surrey, United Kingdom.